eddayyy/WeatherFul-Bot/README.md

 ## Overview

-Weatherful Bot is a Python-based automated system that tweets real-time weather updates specifically for Fullerton, California, every 2 hours.
+Weatherful Bot is a Python-based automated system that tweets real-time weather updates specific to Fullerton, California, every hour.
 This repository contains all the code and documentation needed to set up your own instance of Weatherful Bot.
 It aims to provide a convenient way for Twitter users in Fullerton to stay updated on the weather directly through their Twitter feed.

 <!-- ![Weatherful Bot Demo](demo.png) -->

 ## Features

 - **Location-Specific**: Provides weather updates specifically for Fullerton, California.
-- **Real-Time Weather Updates**: Tweets the current weather every 2 hours.
+- **Real-Time Weather Updates**: Tweets the current weather every hour.
 - **Automated Mentions**: Capability to reply to users asking for weather updates in Fullerton (Feature in development).
 - **Automated Hashtags**: Uses hashtags like `#WeatherUpdate`, `#WeatherForecast`, and `#FullertonWeather` to categorize tweets.
 - **Retweet Weather Alerts**: Planned feature to retweet urgent weather warnings that pertain to Fullerton.

-## Prerequisites
+## Tech Stack

 - Python 3.x
 - Tweepy Library
-- OpenWeatherMap API Key
+- Weatherbit Forecast API
-- Twitter Developer Account
+- Twitter Developer API Access

 ## Installation & Setup